Castlecary rail accidents: Aftermath

-The death toll was 35 (including 7 train crew) and 179 people were hurt, most of them seriously.
+The death toll was 35, and 179 people were hurt, of whom 24 were detained in hospital.
 The Scotsman published a detailed list of all the killed and injured.
 An eight-year-old girl was counted as missing (some locals swore to seeing her ghost for many years).
 The driver of the Edinburgh train was committed to court on a charge of culpable homicide (the Scottish equivalent of manslaughter) for supposedly driving too fast for the weather conditions, but the charge was dropped.
 The Inspecting Officer concluded that it was the signalman who was principally at fault for the disaster.
 This was Britain's worst snow-related rail crash, others of note being Elliot Junction in 1906 and Abbots Ripton in 1876.
 A full length part animated, part documentary film about the incident and its effects was made in 2020.